 Digital products are embedded in every part of our daily lives and digital has become the primary way business is done.
-The ability for companies to offer compelling digital products and services has become a matter of survival.
+Offering compelling digital products and services is key to business growth and success.
+That is why digital analytics is emerging as a strategic investment for every company to survive and thrive in the digital-first world.

 The way that companies build digital products is going through a fundamental change from being intuition-based to data-driven.
-Product teams have historically decided what to build based on qualitative gut feel and without a firm understanding of what will drive business results.
-Today, the best teams are those that build their strategy around product data, which connects the attributes of individual end users with their actual behavior.
-Product data has become the next untapped growth lever to transform how businesses build products, gain key insights into which features have the greatest business impact, and connect with customers.
+Product teams have historically decided what to build based on gut feel and without a firm understanding of what will drive business results.
+Today, the best teams make decisions based on a complete picture of what customers are doing and why.
+Product data makes this possible.
+It is the next untapped growth lever to transform how businesses build products, gain key insights into which features have the greatest business impact, and connect with customers.